 About the CHRI Certification

-NAHRI is currently developing the Certified in Healthcare Revenue Integrity (CHRI) credential to provide a trusted baseline of competency for revenue integrity professionals in healthcare settings.
-NAHRI aims to launch the credential in Fall 2018.
+NAHRI is currently developing the Certification in Healthcare Revenue Integrity (CHRI) credential to provide a trusted baseline of competency for revenue integrity professionals in healthcare settings.
+NAHRI aims to launch the credential in early 2019.

 To receive updates about the development of the CHRI and be among the first to have the opportunity to sit for the credential, please sign up by clicking on this link and providing your contact details.
 We will send you periodic updates and useful information.

 Healthcare revenue integrity professionals play an integral role in the financial health of their organizations.
 As this field grows, it is critical to ensure healthcare revenue integrity professionals have a means of demonstrating their competency in core skills relevant to their roles within their organizations.
 The CHRI credential offers revenue integrity professionals the opportunity to hone and validate their knowledge base while ensuring facilities have a benchmark by which to measure the competency of their staff and to recruit team members who are committed to bringing value to the industry and staying abreast of changes in regulations and best practices.

 The CHRI credential committee originated with a group of experienced NAHRI Advisory Board members and expanded to include NAHRI members from various backgrounds to ensure the CHRI exam outline and content, prerequisites, and recertification requirements meet acceptable industry standards and are properly vetted.